KJDhuri09/Neddypreddy/README.md

 Installation
 -------------
-NeddyPreddy uses various python libraries, as well as BLAST+ executables and nr dataset.
+NeddyPreddy uses various python libraries, as well as BLAST+ executables and nr database.
 If you already have PSSM files of your proteins, you can skip BLAST+ installation.

 You can get NeddyPreddy with